 Learn more about our team!

 You are a plank-holder in this company and we are invested in growing our own.
 Our ideal candidates are passionate about self-awareness and personal growth.
-Andy started as a full-stack engineer and has since been promoted to Product Manager, thanks to his drive to partake in new research and work on other projects (while still getting his primary work done).
+Evan started as a Senior Engineer and has since been promoted to Lead Engineer within a year, thanks to his drive to tackle challenging problems and lead technical initiatives on the team.
+In Evan’s 3rd month at Jane he launched Jane’s product review feature, and has continued to impact the product and cannabis industry!

 We want to work with great people who are excited about self-improvement both in their personal and professional lives.
 If we know someone has a certain interest or passion, we’ll do our best to make sure to involve them on a relevant feature or project.
 We are 100% bought-in and will always invest in the people who are bought-in, too.